algoam-Banyoles/algoam/README.md

 ## Updating channel list

 1. Install dependencies with `npm install`.
-2. Run `npm run fetch-channels` to scrape the YouTube channel IDs and update `canals.json`.
+2. Run `npm run fetch-channels` to scrape YouTube channels and update `canals.json` with their IDs and handles.
+The script fetches each channel's page when necessary to ensure every entry includes a handle.